-There Will Be Blood is a weekend-long hackathon that will be held at at the MIT Media Lab on January 25 and 26, 2020.
+There Will Be Blood is a weekend-long hackathon that will be held at at the MIT Media Lab in Fall 2020.
 Our event offers both a celebration of menstruation and an opportunity for participants to engage with and advance menstrual equity and sexual wellness for everyone in the United States.
 Organized by Alexis Hope and Catherine D’Ignazio (co-founders of the “Make the Breast Pump Not Suck” project) and the MIT Center for Civic Media, There Will Be Blood will convene designers, engineers, companies and startups, investors, menstrual equity advocates, educators, legislators, and community-based organizations to fight stigma, catalyze change, and celebrate the beautiful, bleeding bodies of all people with periods.

 Hackathon participants will be selected through an application process to compose a diverse and multidisciplinary group of innovators.
 Teams might work on projects like menstrual product design, diagnostic tools for gynecological health, period-tracking tools, period-friendly toilets, telehealth services for period support, technologies for period pain management, educational materials for different contexts and audiences, stigma-busting media, advocacy tools to fight for menstrual equity, designs to support menopause, and more.
 We are partnering with Period Equity, a leading menstrual equity advocacy organization led by Jennifer Weiss-Wolf and Laura Strausfeld, to take on the policy side of this issue—There Will Be Blood will help lay the advocacy groundwork for a coordinated, state-level campaign to repeal the “tampon tax” in early 2020.